Working On Campus

 *Limit on off-campus work hours to be lifted temporarily

-• From November 15, 2022, until December 31, 2023, international students who are in Canada and who have off-campus work authorization on their study permit and are eligible to work off-campus will not be restricted by the 20-hour-per-week rule.
+• If your application for a study permit (including an extension) was received by IRCC on or before October 7, 2022: From November 15, 2022, until April 30, 2024, certain international students who are in Canada and who have an off-campus work authorization on their study permit and may be eligible to work off-campus without a restriction on the number of hours worked per week.

 Explore our Job Board